A-shazli/VTK-WEB-APP/README.md

 ## Demo App

-The demo app is a very simple Joke generator.
+The demo app is VTK nifti viewer.
 Replace with your own code and install other packages as needed

 - index.js (main javascript)
-- template.html (template)
+- index.html
 - styles/main.scss (styles)